 Read the label on any energy drink and you’ll likely find green tea extract among the ingredients working to give you extra zip.
 But is this so-called “natural energy booster” really a fatigue fighter?
 And are there other potential benefits?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And research on green tea extract for weight loss has found it has minimal, if any, effect.
 “In my opinion, patients can achieve the same amount of weight loss with lifestyle changes, and avoid the risk of side effects and the cost of supplements,” says Dr. Todorov.

 How do bottled green teas rate as a beverage?
 After all, they contain ECGC.

 Bottled green teas also contain sugar or other sweeteners, notes Dr. Todorov.
 Plus, they’re expensive, and — as mentioned — their caffeine and EGCG content is not stated on the label.

 “It’s better to enjoy a cup of green tea,” she says.
 “No evidence of toxicity has been reported from drinking green tea, even when you regularly consume two to four cups a day.”